 18. Wealthy traders determine position size based on risk, not round numbers.
 Yes.
 I set position size according to each stock’s volatility and my overall account.

 20. Wealthy traders play the reaction, not the news.
 It all depends.
-I trade on news in certain stocks.
+I trade on news in specific stocks.
 You can find many twists.

-As you can see, I disagree with some of them.
+As you can see, I’m afraid I have to disagree with some of them.
 It’s very hard to make general assumptions about trading.
 There are no hard rules!
 The habits of rich and wealthy traders are not universal.
 Find your own way and methods!